Stop Forcing People to Sit at Their Desks

 The sad truth is that many, many organizations simply don't have a clear understanding of the work that their people do.
 They don't truly know what drives the success of the organization, so they end up creating confusing, contradictory, and counterproductive cultures.
 Companies like Menlo are leaping ahead of their competitors because they have connected their culture very directly to what drives their success.
 We are now entering an era where your choice will be either to do the same, or chase your competitors who have done that.

-(PS: we've got a Workplace Genome Platform that will tell you where you stand)
+(PS: we've got some good culture analytics that will tell you where you stand)